huwdp/huwcode-documentation/docs/array.md

 # Array

-Arrays in HuwCode are ordered map.
-Each entry in an array contains a key and a value.
-Individual entries are referenced by key.
-Arrays can be used to store lists of data by key and value.
-Value in this case can be any type within HuwCode such as a Number, String or Array.
+Arrays in HuwCode internally are ordered maps, arrays useful for storing things in lists.
+Each entry in an array contains a key and a value and each individual entry can be referenced by the key.
+Values in this case can contain any type such as a Number, String or Array.

 ## Create an array